 Meet our Catering Manager, Jacqueline Williamson!

 Every Friday marks the end of a busy week for our Catering team.
-As our Kitchen Porters Richard and Michel safely wheel away the emptied bowls and plates from our cafeteria, our Chef Manager, Jackie, leads us into the Catering office to share an exclusive insight into the research, planning and preparation that resulted in today’s warmly welcomed mushroom risotto, stuffed aubergines, colourful salad bar and lemon drizzle cake.
+As our Kitchen Porter Michel safely wheels away the emptied bowls and plates from our cafeteria, our Chef Manager, Jackie, leads us into the Catering office to share an exclusive insight into the research, planning and preparation that resulted in today’s warmly welcomed mushroom risotto, stuffed aubergines, colourful salad bar and lemon drizzle cake.

 As we ask Jackie about her goals, it’s clear that her priority is our students’ health and happiness: at Halcyon, at home and beyond.
 “I want them to come away with a blueprint for healthy eating,” she explains, “because the school canteen is where some of our strongest memories of school are made.”
 To ensure that our students finish their time at Halcyon with fond recollections of a healthy lunchtime, our catering team strives to provide meal options that are both balanced and enjoyable.